ztzeng/Monty-Hall-Problem/README.md

 He then says to you, "Do you want to pick door No. 2?"
 Is it to your advantage to switch your choice?

-Proof.md will show the multiple solution and MontyHall.py will show the simulation process.
+Proof.md will show the multiple solution and MontyHall.py will show the simulation process and visualization.